 Section 4 Employer responsibilities

-4. (1) Subject to subsections (2) and (3), an employer shall provide and maintain the first aid kits, first aid providers and first aid rooms at a place of employment in accordance with Schedule A for the maximum number of employees present during a shift.
+4. (1) Subject to subsections (2) and (3), an employer shall provide and maintain first aid kits, first aid providers and first aid rooms at a place of employment in accordance with the standards established in subsection 7(0.1) and with Schedule A for the maximum number of employees present during a shift.

-(2) Subject to subsection (3), where the place of employment is a project site, the contractor shall provide and maintain the first aid kits, first aid providers and first aid rooms as set out in Schedule A for all persons having access to the project site, and the provisions of this Regulation that apply to an employer apply to a contractor at every project site for which the contractor is responsible for the health and safety of persons having access to the project site.
+(2) Subject to subsection (3), where a place of employment is a project site, the contractor shall provide and maintain first aid kits, first aid providers and first aid rooms in accordance with the standards established in subsection 7(0.1) and with Schedule A for all persons having access to the project site, and the provisions of this Regulation that apply to an employer apply to a con‐ tractor at every project site for which the contractor is responsible for the health and safety of persons having access to the project site.

 (3) The requirements set out in this Regulation are minimum requirements, and each employer shall assess the risks that employees are likely to encounter at a place of employment and shall ensure that there are adequate first aid supplies, equipment, services and facilities in place for the provision of first aid, having regard to those risks.